Cracked concrete patio surface in afternoon light, how to repair concrete patio cracks

 Patching in extreme heat or cold.
 Below 40°F or above 90°F, concrete patches don’t cure properly.
 Aim for 50-80°F.

 Walking on the patch too soon.
 24 hours minimum for foot traffic, 72 hours for vehicles.
-Cure time is non-negotiable.
+Cure time is what it is, you can’t cheat it.

 Ignoring the underlying cause.
 If your patio has tree roots growing under it or the soil has settled, patches will keep failing.
 Address the cause or accept that you’re doing this every few years.